hyperkarmic/obsidian/obsidian-order/OOP/coupling.md

 ***
 **_Cohesion_** _— refers to how tightly everything is tied to one another._**_Coupling_** _— is the process through which everything is linked together._
 ***
+_Two systems are loosely coupled if changes to the design, implementation, or behavior in one won’t cause changes in another._
+***

 #coupling